tmtsoftware/csw/docs/src/main/commons/apps.md

 @@@

-The execution of the script is such that it starts `csw-location-server`, then checks whether to start configuration service from provided
+The execution of the script is such that it starts `csw-location-server`, then checks whether to start configuration service from provided options.

+Possible options to start services are explained below:

-`--auth` option, if provided, it starts authentication service.
-Next, it checks whether to start configuration service from provided
+`--auth` if provided, starts authentication service.
-`--config` option, if provided, then starts configuration service.
-Next, it checks whether to start event service from provided
+`--config` if provided, starts configuration service.
-`--event` option, if provided, it starts event service.
-Next, it checks whether to start alarm service from provided `--alarm` option, if provided, it starts alarm service.
-Next, it checks whether to start database service from provided `--database` option, if provided, it starts database service.
+`--event` if provided, starts event service.
+`--alarm` if provided, starts alarm service.
+`--database` if provided, starts database service.
 It is important to set `PGDATA` env var to start the postgres server.
                                                               See `--help` for more details

 @@@ note